andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 through roiling seas in the ominous shadow of Responsibility Island's craggy coastline.

 I've been agonizing over two simple prompts for weeks.
-I have a rough outline of a biography written in fits and starts.
-Then there's the matter of "why you would like to participate in this process and perform this piece?"
+I've eked out a rough outline of a biography written in fits and starts that may suffice.
+But then there's the matter of
+"why you would like to participate in this process and perform this piece?"
 The more I think about it the less I know why.